jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending.rst

               name: gcr.io/<project-name>/<image-name>
              tag: <tag>

-7. **Tell helm to update jupyterhub to use this configuration.** This makes helm instruct JupyterHub to change the way that it starts your computing environment, which is now being pointed to the Docker image we’ve created::
+7. **Tell helm to update JupyterHub to use this configuration.** This makes helm instruct JupyterHub to change the way that it starts your computing environment, which is now being pointed to the Docker image we’ve created::